jyothir21/jyothir21/README.md

-## Hi there, I'm @@Jyothir@@ 👋
+## Hi there, I'm Jyothir 👋

 ![Black Gradient Minimalist Corporate Business Personal Profile New LinkedIn Banner](https://user-images.githubusercontent.com/102922010/222629904-379b606d-5049-41ba-a011-6f8dba4ff286.png)

 Hello!
-I am a +**Computer Science** student at the **University of Guelph**.
+I am a ```diff +**Computer Science**``` student at the **University of Guelph**.
 I have always been fascinated by the world of technology and its endless possibilities, which led me to the field of software development with a particular interest in AI and Machine Learning.

 As a student, I have developed strong leadership, decision-making, and teaching skills through various academic and extracurricular activities.
 I believe that these skills, combined with my technical knowledge, will allow me to excel in the tech industry and make a positive impact